 The Only Analogy You’ll Ever Need to Understand Business Growth Stages

-The analogy is a parenting analogy, but you don’t have to be a parent or even want to be one to understand it.
-It goes like this, and I’m writing on this topic because I see many entrepreneurs stumbling here while trying to grow their business.
+This is a parenting analogy, but you don’t have to be a parent or even want to be one to understand it.

 There’s an unspoken force that pushes passionate business owners, hungry to climb higher and move faster, into trying to rush beyond the point their business is actually at while pretending to own a level of credibility not yet earned.
 The Internet is unfortunately filled with people feeling that pressure who follow formats and templates with a desperate level of “doing the right thing”, regurgitating others’ thoughts while grasping toward growing their business bigger and better.

-Surely you’ve never felt this way, right?
+Surely you’ve never felt this pressure I speak of, right?
 Grow bigger!
 Launch a course!
 Now, now, now!

 Imagine a brand-new mom, holding her newborn baby in her arms.
 She’s beaming, isn’t she!
 Cooing at her bundle of love & beauty.